UniMath/agda-unimath/src/univalent-combinatorics/counting.lagda.md

   has-decidable-equality-equiv' e (has-decidable-equality-Fin k)
 ```

-### This with a count are either inhabited or empty
+### Types with a count are either inhabited or empty

 ```agda
 is-inhabited-or-empty-count :